martinjrobins/diffsol/book/src/specify/closure/sparse_problems.md

 (9, 9) = 0.98
 ```

-Diffsol attempts to guess the sparsity pattern of your jacobian matrix by calling the \\(f'(y, p, t, v)\\) function repeatedly with different one-hot vectors \\(v\\)
+diffsol attempts to guess the sparsity pattern of your jacobian matrix by calling the \\(f'(y, p, t, v)\\) function repeatedly with different one-hot vectors \\(v\\)
 with a `NaN` value at each hot index.
 The output of this function (i.e. which elements are `0` and which are `NaN`) is then used to determine the sparsity pattern of the jacobian matrix.
 Due to the fact that for IEEE 754 floating point numbers, `NaN` is propagated through most operations, this method is able to detect which output elements are dependent on which input elements.

 However, this method is not foolproof, and it may fail to detect the correct sparsity pattern in some cases, particularly if values of `v` are used in control-flow statements.
-If Diffsol does not detect the correct sparsity pattern, you can manually specify the jacobian.
+If diffsol does not detect the correct sparsity pattern, you can manually specify the jacobian.
 To do this, you need to use a custom struct that implements the `OdeEquations` trait,
 This is described in more detail in the ["OdeEquations trait"](../trait/ode_equations_trait.md) section.